jollygoodjacob/OpenRES/README.md

 ## General Information

-**OpenRES** enables QGIS users to extract nine required physical and environmental features along river segments (typically 5–10 km) to support **Functional Process Zone (FPZ)** classification.
+**OpenRES** enables QGIS users to extract nine required physical and environmental features along river segments (typically 5–10 km) to support classification of river networks into **Functional Process Zones (FPZs)**.

 **Functional Process Zone (FPZ)** classification is a method used to divide a river network into segments (or "zones") that share similar physical, hydrological, and geomorphic characteristics.
-Rather than treating a river as a continuum, FPZ classification recognizes that rivers are composed of a diverse set of reaches, each shaped by different landscape and hydrologic processes.
+Rather than treating a river as a continuous longitudinal gradient of changing physical conditions, FPZ classification recognizes that rivers are composed of a discontinuous set of hydrogeomorphic patches, each shaped by different landscape and hydrologic processes ([Hestir 2007](https://www.researchgate.net/profile/Erin-Hestir/publication/265026989_Functional_Process_Zones_and_the_River_Continuum_Concept/links/546248c00cf2c0c6aec1ade8/Functional-Process-Zones-and-the-River-Continuum-Concept.pdf)).
 These zones reflect how the river behaves in a given segment, including how it flows, how it transports sediment, how it interacts with its floodplain, and what types of habitats it supports.
+After classifying a river network in FPZs, research questions posed by the tenets of the Riverine Ecosystem Synthesis hypothesis ([Thorp et al. 2006](https://onlinelibrary.wiley.com/doi/abs/10.1002/rra.901), [Thorp et al. 2023](https://www.frontiersin.org/journals/ecology-and-evolution/articles/10.3389/fevo.2023.1184433/full)) can be explored.

-The nine features historically used to define Functional Process Zones, which are captured in the core functionality of OpenRES, are:
+The nine required features historically used to define Functional Process Zones (see [Williams et al. 2013](https://link.springer.com/article/10.1007/s10661-013-3114-6)), which are captured in the core functionality of OpenRES, are:

   **1. Elevation (ELE)**: Elevation value (often in meters), extracted from the center of each stream segment.